 Carl George is a curator and an artist specializing in experimental film and collage.
-He is a founding member of the art collective Allied Productions and has been actively involved with ABC No Rio, an artist run exhibition and performance space in New York City, for more than thirty years.
+He is a founding member of the art collective Allied Productions and has been actively involved with ABC No Rio and other arts organizations in New York City for more than thirty years.
 He has curated art exhibitions for The Armand Hammer Museum, The New York Department of Cultural Affairs, Participant, Inc., The Kinsey Institute, Warner Brothers and Paramount Studios and Cinecitta Studios, Rome.
+Carl currently lives near Detroit, Michigan.

 Many of his short experimental films have shown in festivals internationally and are in the permanent collections of the Museum of Modern Art,the Whitney, the Guggenheim Museum and the New York Public Library.
 His 1986 short film, The Lost 40 Days has recently been restored with the assistance of the National Film Preservation Foundation and is now in the permanent collections of the National Archive at the Library of Congress and Anthology Film Archives in New York.